idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/step03a.md

 function of space and time.
 Note the [!param](/AuxKernels/FunctionAux/execute_on) parameter that is available in many MOOSE systems.
-Here we skip execution during LINEAR and NON_LINEAR iterations and only update the varaibale value at the beginning of the timestep.
+Here we skip execution during LINEAR and NON_LINEAR iterations and only update the variable value at the beginning of the timestep.

 ### TensorMechanics `Master` Action